Replacing a Lost License in California

 Contact your local law enforcement agency or police department for their specific requirements on reporting a lost driver's license or ID.

-Military License Replacement
+Out-of-State & Military CA License Replacement

 Losing your license when you're out of state is even more stressful—but depending on your circumstances, there may be options available to you.

 Check out the steps below based on whether you're:

 - Overseas or out of state.

 - A military member serving outside California.

 CA Commercial Driver's License Replacement